apache/servicemix3/incubating-apache-servicemix/src/main/release/examples/file-binding/README.txt

 This example shows how to use the File bindings to do a simple file transfer.

+To download the needed dependencies, run

+ant setup

 To start the servicemix server using the sample configuration, just run:

 ../../bin/servicemix servicemix.xml